tekperfect/TerraForm-Docsify/Lessons/02-TerraForm-Files.md

 ### MISC

 Of course there are many other `Block Types`, but these are the main two we need to get started on a terraform and start a working ifrastructure, we will be working on blocks like `output` and `variable`. `output` is similar to a print statement in programing and `variable` is exactly what it sound like.

+## ⌨️ CLI

+Now that we know the basics of the terraform code, how do we `apply` our work and changes or even initialize our enviroment?
+That's where the terraform cli you installed comes in!
+Here are the three top commands you will use:

+* `terraform plan` - `plan`, show the user what changes have been made to simmilar to `git diff` or `git status`

+* `terraform apply` - `apply`, pushes the changes made in the `.tf` files to the infrastructure, just like `git push`.
+Terraform will automatically delete, add or change any rescource as mentioned int he file

+* `terraform destroy` - `destory`, destorys the infrastructre you created with the `.tf` this is reccomended over manually dfestorying an instance

+## ✍️ Practice